AI4Finance-Foundation/ElegantRL/docs/source/index.rst

    - **Efficient**: in many testing cases, we find it more efficient than `Ray RLlib <https://github.com/ray-project/ray>`_.

-ElegantRL implements the following deep reinforcement learning (DRL) algorithms:
+ElegantRL implements the following DRL algorithms:

    - **DDPG, TD3, SAC, A2C, PPO, REDQ for continuous actions**